hhphu/hhphu-cloud/AWS/aws-cloud-resume-challenge/deploy-s3.md

 # Introduction
 In this post, I will go over 3 different ways to deploy S3 buckets: Using the AWS console, using AWS SAM and Terraform.

 # Deploying S3 bucket using AWS Console
 From AWS console, go to S3 and click "Create bucket" button

   ![image](https://github.com/hhphu/Cloud/assets/45286750/1ab4a824-929c-481d-a7a1-1f4875512b05)

+The bucket name must match your domain name.
+For example, if your domain is **mycloudresume.com**, the bucket name must also be **cloudresume.com**
 In the **Block all public access** section, the box is checked.
 This ensures that the bucket is not exposed to the public.
 Once the bucket is created, select the bucket and go to its **Properties** tab.
 Scroll down to the **Static website hosting** at the bottom and click Edit enable it.
 In the Edit window, input **index.html** and **error.html** into the **Index Document field** and the **Error Document field**, respectively.